 Recreate a delicious fast food-inspired smash burger in your home kitchen with fresh ingredients and a tangy, creamy sauce.
 Smash burgers are thin, so they cook fast.

-The favorite meal of the week, and one we had several times, was smash burgers.
-Frank and I perfected our technique to get burger patties with golden crisp lacy edges and perfectly melty cheese.
+Smash burgers are made with very thin burger patties that have crisp lacy edges and perfectly melty cheese.
 And the best thing about these burgers?
 They’re such a fun meal.
 They use less meat than your standard burger, and you get much more by way of texture.
 Thin burger patties that are pressed down against the pan or griddle as they cook to get maximum browning against the pan.
 They are so satisfying to eat!

-While many recipes we found online say that you should just drop the meat right onto the hot pan and press down to get them to flatten, we found it much easier to follow a more traditional burger method of lightly shaping the burgers first.
-This method makes it easy to season the burger patties before cooking them (seasoning is one key to a great burger!) and also eliminates the need to handle raw meat over a very hot skillet.
+While many recipes we found online say that you should just drop the meat right onto the hot pan and press down to flatten them, I’ve found it much easier to follow a more traditional burger method of lightly shaping the burgers first.
+This method makes it easy to season the burger patties before cooking them (seasoning is one of the secrets to a great burger!) and also eliminates the need to handle raw meat over a very hot skillet.

 What is a Smash Burger?